Interview with Ronald Hobbs

 RH: No, that tale is modeled after an old man and his wife that I knew from a small town.
 In the story he represented a certain kind of influence.
 The story is fiction, but what it tells is not.
 I don’t know how I can say that in the same breath, exactly.
 Do you remember how Robinson Jeffers put it, "the poets honey their truth with lying."

-RW: And there are those moments one might say are sublime, too.
+RW: Yes, and there are those moments one might say are sublime, too.
 How do you convey something like that?

 RH: Some men try it from the mind, some men try it from other places.
 But the finest expression is when things come into place.
 The dozens of truly poor quality "poems" are essentially preparation.
 I’ll recite you a little piece right now, and it will demonstrate something to you about that.